 Set execution labels when executing a flow from the UI

-When executing flows manually from the UI, you can override and define new labels at the flow execution start by expanding the Advanced configuration section:
+When executing flows manually from the UI, you can override and define new labels at the execution's start by expanding the Advanced configuration section:

 For example, you can add a label to a failed execution to indicate its status, such as whether it has been acknowledged, is being investigated, or has been resolved.